One Last Spin

 Pre-Production

 Extensive planning also went into crafting the visual and narrative style of the documentary.
 The team wanted to strike a balance between the stark reality of gambling addiction and the cinematic storytelling that would draw audiences in.
 Locations, interview setups, and the overall aesthetic were carefully considered to reflect the gravity of the subject matter.
+We planned for a mix of interviews in dramatic settings and B-roll captured in natural surroundings, which provided a narrative and visual balance to the film.

 Production